Delve into the essence of spiritual progress, exploring signs of awakening and the transformative power of surrender.

 Searching for a way to stop suffering is a powerful motivator for stepping onto the spiritual path.
 We are looking for freedom from sorrow.
 I should qualify that and say we are looking for freedom, but not entirely.
 Usually, our motivation is situational, not transformational.
 We seek freedom from a particular problem, not liberation from the source of our suffering.
 Initially, we look for improvement in our human condition and not liberation from it.
 This short-sightedness is marvelously demonstrated by Arjuna when he asks for Krishna's advice and then refuses to take it.
 We ask God: What should I do?
 The higher Self responds, saying, Do this.
 We say: No.

 Most of us bring expectations with us about what we want the spiritual path to provide for us.
 We are looking for a better way to do what we want and avoid what we don't want to do.
 We think the spiritual path will give us the tools to do that.
 And we'll bring God on as our subcontractor to help us out.
+Yet, as we delve deeper into our spiritual progress, we realize that true growth transcends these initial expectations.

 We discover that while the spiritual path does support skillful living, it is not necessarily in the way we thought.
 So when we want to know if we are progressing on our spiritual path, we must understand that spiritual progress is not measured like success with worldly goals.
 In fact, spiritual progress is ultimately not measurable because it is spiritual and not material.
 It is a process and not a task.
 However, we can experience some changes along the way that we can attribute to our spiritual practices.